-- Applicants must be enrolled in a CPA or an APA accredited professional psychology doctoral program (Clinical, Counselling or School-Clinical) or its equivalent, - A minimum of 600 hours of practicum experience, with both assessment and intervention experience required, - Completion of all requirements for the doctoral degree except for the dissertation.
+- Applicants must be enrolled in a CPA or an APA accredited professional psychology doctoral program (Clinical, Counselling or School-Clinical) or its equivalent, - A minimum of 600 hours of practicum experience, with both assessment and intervention experience required, see APPIC website for specifics. - Completion of all requirements for the doctoral degree except for the dissertation. - Applicants must intend to register with CPO or an equivalent body which regulates psychologists.